sassoftware/restaf/doc.md

 ##restAF Object(rafObject)

 In your application you will be dealing primarily with rafObjects and rafLinks.
 Every time a result is returned from an API call, restAF will "reduce" it to an internal object called folders.
 The folders are immutable objects based on [immutable.js.](https://facebook.github.io/immutable-js/). restAF returns a standard JS object called rafObject which encapsulates the data returned from the server.
 The application will retrieve information using the methods of the rafObject.

 ### restAF Links ( rafLinks )

 restAF extends all the links returned by the server with information it needs to navigate the store and make the final calls.
 The most common use of rafLinks is as an argument to apiCall method of the store to navigate to a new resource.
-The other use is in associating links with UI components like buttons, navigators etc. This will be covered later in this document.
+The other common use is in associating links with UI components like buttons, navigators etc. This will be covered later in this document.

-###apiCall - Making api/REST calls
+###apiCall - Making REST API  calls

 the apiCall method on the store object is the key method for making REST calls.

-    store.apiCall( rafLink <, payload>, <, delay>  )
+    store.apiCall( rafLink <, payload>)

-rafLink is obtained using the methods on rafObject as described below.
+rafLink is obtained using the methods on rafObject.

-The payload(optional parameter) is an object with the following optional keys
+The payload(optional parameter based on the REST end point) is an object with the following optional keys

 *   data - If the REST call is a PUT or POST then specify the data payload
 *   qs - Use this to specify the query parameters
 *   headers - Use this to specify any special headers for this call.
 For example the upload action in cas requires the the JSON-Parameters header.
 Another example is file service's 'create' operation requires content-type to be specified
 *   action - if you are running a cas action, you **must** specify the action name.
 Recommend that you use a fully qualified action name ( actionset.actionname )
-*   Any other key that is specified will be ignored silently.

-The delay parameter( in seconds) is the delay ( in seconds) before the apiCall is made.
-You might need this only for some edge cases.
-The default value is 0.
+*   All other information in the payload will be ignored silently.
+Since all the keys are optional restAF has no way to warn you about missing keys or extraneous keys.

 ### Examples of payload